richardsonlima/richardsonlima.github.io/_posts/2022-02-15-neurodiversity-tech-challenges.markdown

 ---

 These stories are not meant to label colleagues but to **invite empathy**.
 The person next to you may not say why bright light bothers them, why they forget deadlines but deliver breakthroughs, or why they avoid happy hours.
-To work with neurodivergent peers is not charity—it is collaboration with minds that expand what technology can be.
+To work with neurodivergent peers is not charity it is collaboration with minds that expand what technology can be.

 ---